Five AI Trends that will Shape the Workplace in 2018

 Workplace assistants bridge the gap between people and systems.
 By doing the heavy lifting of mundane day to day tasks, and reducing the time taken to perform more complex actions, these applications can drastically increase productivity in the workplace.
 AI naturally integrates seamlessly with workplace assistants – natural language searches, user personalization and data aggregation and analysis can significantly improve the user experience of managing their day to day duties.
 The smarter your workplace assistant is, the more effectively people are able to work.
 More productivity directly relates to an improved ROI; it’s no surprise that the use of personal AI workplace assistants is on the rise.

-Now Assistant is our award winning personal AI workplace assistant software.
+Digital Assistant is our award winning personal AI workplace assistant software.
 If you’re interested in implementing personal workplace assistants in your business, why not check out our demo app to learn more?
 You’ll be amazed by how much easier work can be when you’ve got a helping hand.

 Trend No. 2: Customer Service